revbayes/revbayes.github.io/developer/implement_functions.md

 #endif
 ```

 The first part of this file should be the standard header that goes in all the files giving a brief description about what that file is as well as information about the copyright and the author of that file.
 Here we are implementing our hyperbolic cosine function as its own class that is derived from the continuous function class that is derived from the typed function class.
 This class stores the hyperbolic cosine of a value that is held in a DAG node.
-We have also defined a clone method which can creates a clone of our class, and an update method which will update the value of our Hyperbolic Cosine class whenever the value of the DAG node changes.
+We have also defined a clone method which can create a clone of our class, and an update method which will update the value of our Hyperbolic Cosine class whenever the value of the DAG node changes.
 Now we will move on to the `HyperbolicCosineFunction.cpp` file.

 ```cpp
 #include "HyperbolicCosineFunction.h"